 Increased productivity is one of the major benefits of a workforce with good mental health.
 In fact, research company, Psychological Technologies, identified that if every employee in the country was 1% happier, it could add an extra £24 billion to the UK economy.
 It’s thought that happy employees have higher levels of productivity, produce higher sales, perform better in leadership positions, and earn higher performance ratings and higher pay.
 They also enjoy more job security and are less likely to take sick days or quit when they become burned out.

-Empowering your staff to understand and support others
+Empowering your staff to understand

 One of the most practical ways of boosting mental health in the workplace is through training ‘mental health first aiders’, taught how to see the signs of mental distress.
 Mental health first aiders look out for staff exhibiting signs of mental distress and how to then offer help to someone who might be struggling.